 Ways of working

 Agreeing ways of working will make the transition smoother.
-Depending on your business, you may already use online platforms such as Slack or Trello, Microsoft is now offering FREE use of Microsoft Teams during the Coronavirus crisis (kudos to them).
-Whatever you decide works for you, ensure all team members know how you’ll be working and encourage communication.
+Depending on your business, you may already use online platforms such as Slack or Trello, Microsoft/Zoom/Meets etc. Whatever you decide works for you, ensure all team members know how you’ll be working and encourage communication.

 Set expectations, then trust your team

 You shouldn’t have anyone working for you who you don’t trust!
-So, with new ways of working, set expectations around hours, meetings, workloads etc, then trust them.
+So, if remote working is new for you or your team, set expectations around hours, meetings, workloads etc, then trust them.
 No-one likes a micro-manager.
 Be focused on delivery rather than how or when they got there.

 Keep in regular contact